 - 1/2 cup basil pesto - fresh or store-bought

 - Preheat oven to 400 degrees.
 Line a baking sheet with a silicone baking mat, set aside.

-- In medium mixing bowl, combine ground chicken, shallot, breadcrumbs, parmesan, pesto, egg, salt and pepper.
+- In a medium mixing bowl, combine ground chicken, shallot, breadcrumbs, parmesan, pesto, egg, salt, and pepper.
 Using a spatula or your hands, mix until combined.

 - Roll mixture into balls about 1 1/2 inches in diameter.
 Place onto prepared baking sheet and lightly spray with oil (I prefer using pure avocado oil).

 - Place into oven and bake for 20-25 minutes or until they reach an internal temperature of 165 degrees.
-Remove from the oven and serve with your favorite pasta dish or steamed veggies.
+Remove from the oven and serve with your favorite pasta dish or steamed vegetables.